Trending Topics

 • Use the on-air opportunities, with or without headsets, to have the kitchen table discussions you can’t have actually sitting at the table.
 I’ve talked before about “traffic light command.”
 I’m referring to the daydreaming incident while you sit at the traffic light, except don’t just daydream it; work it through with your crew.
 “What would you do if …” or “If you do this, what’s going to happen?”

 • Figure out the virtual-platform kitchen table that works for your crew.
-Nothing replaces face-to-face interaction, but in this era of COVID, we have a responsibility to discourage large-group face-to-face interaction – and it pains me to say that!
+Nothing replaces face-to-face interaction, but being in the same space is not always possible.

 Social media and smartphones have pretty much become a necessity for our work.
-Unfortunately, too many within our family are addicted to the device, an addiction that is exasperated by the self-isolations of COVID.
-I would prefer to see a shift to an addiction to learning with the devices – and don’t try to kid yourself, far less relevant learning is occurring on that device than some would have you believe.
+Unfortunately, too many within our family are addicted to the device.
+I would prefer to see a shift to an addiction to learning with the devices — and don’t try to kid yourself, far less relevant learning is occurring on that device than some would have you believe.
 Find that platform or site that allows you to build your virtual kitchen table.

 Chief Marc S. Bashoor is a member of the FireRescue1 Editorial Advisory Board, serving as a senior fire advisor.
 With 40 years in emergency services, Chief Bashoor previously served as public safety director in Highlands County, Florida; as chief of the Prince George’s County (Maryland) Fire/EMS Department; and as emergency manager in Mineral County, West Virginia.
 Bashoor assisted the NFPA with fire service missions in Brazil and China, and has presented at many industry conferences and trade shows.
 Bashoor has contributed to several industry publications.
 He is a National Pro-board certified Fire Officer IV, Fire Instructor III and Fire Instructor.
 Connect with Chief Bashoor at on Twitter, Facebook or LinkedIn.
 Do you have a leadership tip or incident you’d like to discuss?
 Send the chief an email.